-The study package comes with the high tuition fee: £8k at Cambridge (though it’s £2,080 cheaper than the London campus).
-But as one of the smaller BPP centres, the Cambridge campus has a “friendly and welcoming atmosphere” with “helpful staff”.
+The study package comes with the high tuition fee and as one of the smaller BPP centres, the Cambridge campus has a “friendly and welcoming atmosphere” with “helpful staff”.
 There’s also a student common room with “plenty of comfy sofas to relax and have a chat” with “free tea or coffee”, which is a rare perk.
 And “of course there is the punting, which we did for the afternoon to celebrate the end of our GDL exams in June”.

 In terms of links with the profession, BPP has a training deal with Mills & Reeve, which is big in the city, alongside Taylor Wessing, which also has a Cambridge base.
 For those seeking training contracts in London, the capital is a 45 minute train journey away, which gives BPP Cambridge GDLers access to its careers events at its much bigger Holborn campus.